-FAC Solar Project Partner Fifth Avenue Committee (FAC) is a 39 year old community development corporation established in 1978 with the mission to advance economic and social justice in South Brooklyn and throughout NYC by building vibrant, diverse communities where residents have genuine opportunities to achieve their goals and the power to shape the community’s future.
+FAC Solar Project Sponsor Fifth Avenue Committee (FAC) is a 39 year old community development corporation established in 1978 with the mission to advance economic and social justice in South Brooklyn and throughout NYC by building vibrant, diverse communities where residents have genuine opportunities to achieve their goals and the power to shape the community’s future.
 To achieve its mission, FAC develops and manages affordable housing and community facilities; creates economic opportunities and ensures access to economic stability; provides student-centered adult education and literacy classes; organizes residents and workers; and combats displacement caused by gentrification.

 Lead Developer Community Grid & Electric (CGE) (d/b/a Gowanus Grid & Electric) is a Brooklyn-based developer and retail distributor for Community Distributed Generation projects and local energy benefits.
 CGE and the project team specialize in multifamily and commercial properties in NYC.

 For phase one of the project, FAC owned and operated buildings will host rooftop solar systems providing benefits to tenants via direct utility cost savings, education and support to reduce overall energy use.
 The project will provide solar electricity benefits from 450 kW of Community Distributed Solar to more than 500 families living in South Brooklyn.

 FAC Solar will build upon the energy efficiency efforts of FAC Renaissance, an affordable housing preservation project through which FAC is currently renovating 146 affordable apartments for low- and moderate-income families in 21 buildings throughout its south Brooklyn catchment.
 FAC Renaissance includes significant upgrades to building systems and energy efficiency improvements that will contain energy expenses going forward.